 Designed to prepare future research leaders, the KL2 Program is personalized, provides protected research time and enables you to conduct a multidisciplinary clinical research project under the guidance of a senior Mayo Clinic investigator.

 The KL2 Program prepares you to submit a grant application for continued funding based on your research and complete graduate-level clinical and translational research course work.
 You also have the option to complete either a master's degree or certificate in clinical and translational science.

 - A stipend or salary to support your effort (75 to 100 percent) committed to the program, commensurate with your Mayo Clinic appointment category

-- Research support, typically $25,000 a year, for research expenses, such as supplies, equipment and technical personnel; statistical services, including personnel and computer time; and other project infrastructure
+- Research support of $25,000 a year for research expenses, including supplies, personnel, technical and statistical services, and other project infrastructure

 - Support of $5,000 a year each for your primary Mayo mentor and co-mentor

 Read more about the KL2 Program's eligibility requirements, application process and components.

 Our Education Contacts page contains a listing of team members who can assist you with questions.